 The OMT Renaissance: Why Hands-On Treatment Is Having a Comeback

-Something is shifting in American medicine.
-After decades of pharmaceutical-first, procedure-heavy pain management, patients and physicians alike are returning to a question that osteopathic medicine has always taken seriously: what does this person's body actually need?
+Something is changing in American medicine.
+For decades, pain management relied on drugs first and procedures that were heavy on the body.
+Now, patients and doctors are returning to a question that osteopathic medicine has always taken seriously.
+What does this person's body actually need?

-Osteopathic manipulative treatment — OMT — is not new.
-It has existed as a formal medical discipline since the 1870s, built on the principle that the musculoskeletal system is not peripheral to health but central to it.
-What is new is the convergence of factors making 2025 and 2026 a genuine inflection point for hands-on medicine.
+Osteopathic manipulative treatment, OMT, is not new.
+It has existed as a formal medical discipline since the 1870s.
+It is built on the principle that the musculoskeletal system is not peripheral to health.
+It is central to it.
+What is new is the mix of factors that make 2025 and 2026 a real turning point for hands-on medicine.

-The opioid crisis left a clear clinical lesson: prescribing pain away does not treat pain.
+The opioid crisis left a clear clinical lesson.
+Prescribing pain away does not treat pain.
 More than 80,000 Americans died from opioid overdoses in 2023 alone.
 Physicians who had relied on long-term opioid prescriptions as a first-line pain strategy were forced to find alternatives.
-For many DOs, OMT had always been that alternative — the question was whether the medical system would finally pay attention.
+For many DOs, OMT had always been that alternative.
+The question was whether the medical system would finally pay attention.
+The depth of DO training is precisely why osteopathic physicians are well-positioned to offer that alternative.

 The Research Is Catching Up